 I have lived in Healdsburg, California since 1974, ending the last 7 years of my 30-year career as a Clinical Laboratory Scientist at Healdsburg General Hospital.
 I have found that my medical background has been a plus in working with my clients.

-My classes and workshops are held at the Healdsburg Yoga Studio just off the historic plaza in downtown Healdsburg, in my home studio, and have taught at local health clubs in Sonoma County.
-I also am a certified Bones for Life instructor and have taught this Feldenkrais-based, bone strengthening body of work at the Healdsburg Yoga Studio and in my home studio in the Dry Creek Studio.
+My classes and workshops are held at my Dry Creek Feldenkrais Studio, 8450 West Dry Creek Rd in the beautiful Dry Creek Valley.
+I have taught at local health clubs in Sonoma County.
+I also am a certified Bones for Life instructor and have taught this Feldenkrais-based, bone strengthening body of work at the Healdsburg Yoga Studio and in the Dry Creek Feldenkrais Studio.
+Over the past 18 years I have also taught at the Santa Rosa YMCA, the Windsor Senior Center, Becoming Independent, the Breast Cancer Research Study for current patients and survivors, and at Parkpoint Health Club.

 This work is about empowering yourself with the tools to release yourself from pain and not get “stuck” in a hopeless place without an inviting future.
 It can help you to find comfort in your body so that pain no longer takes up all your sleeping and waking moments, but in addition,it can allow you to accomplish more in your life by learning how to stay balanced, manage any moments of pain, handle any setbacks, going beyond them to recover your joy in life.
 You may even be able, in Moshe Feldenkrais’ words, “to realize your unavowed dreams”…dreams you may not have even known you had!
 Now that’s worth a great deal!!

-I have experience working with a variety of clients in private sessions, such as stroke patients, people with cerebral palsy, multiple sclerosis or post polio syndrome, musicians, artists, people with chronic neck and shoulder and/or lower back and knee pain, as well as people suffering from fibromyalgia.
+I have experience working with a variety of clients in private sessions, such as stroke patients, people with cerebral palsy, multiple sclerosis or post polio syndrome, musicians, artists, people with chronic neck and shoulder and/or lower back and knee pain, recovering from hip joint surgery, as well as people suffering from fibromyalgia.